 ◦ Credit sale: These are purchases made that do not require payment in full at the time of purchase.
 Payment can be made later or over a period of time.
 For companies that use invoices, NET 30, NET 60, and NET90 refer to payments done in 30, 60, or 90 days.

 ◦ Accounts receivable (A/R): The accounting term for all outstanding invoices owed to your company.

 Days sales outstanding can be calculated by dividing the total accounts receivable by the total net credit sales during a certain time frame.
 This number is multiplied by the number of days in the period of time.

 The time used to measure days sales outstanding can be monthly, quarterly, or annually.
 If you calculate monthly, the measured period will be the number of days in that month, likewise for quarterly or yearly.

 You can find the accounts receivable total on the asset side of the balance sheet and the revenue in the income statement.

-Now that you have determined your days sales outstanding, how do you interpret this data?
+Now that you have determined your day’s sales outstanding, how do you interpret this data?

-A frequent place to start is to figure out if invoices are past due, and this information should be within the terms in a customer contract.
+A frequent place to start is to figure out if invoices are past due, and this information should be within the terms of a customer contract.
 Language such as “net amount due in 30 days” is how to determine if invoices are not paid on time.